prashant-ramcharan/courgette-jvm/README.md

 ### Additional

 * At the end of the test run, a **single report** ( _if included in the cucumberOptions_ ) listing all executed features and scenarios will be created in the specified report path.
-All embedded images will be placed in the images folder in the specified report path.

 * A **courgette-rerun.txt** file listing all failed scenarios will be created in the specified rerun plugin path or the target folder ( _default_ )